Jamextreme140/Bird-Engine/docs/modchart/MODCHART-FUNCTIONS.md

 - beat:Float   The beat number where the event will be executed.
 - length:Float The repeater duration in beats.
-- func:V->V    The function name.
+- func:String  The function name.
 - field:Int    The playfield number  (-1 by default).

 This calls `onRepeaterCallback(event, length)`, just like `onModchartCallback(event)`